judesamp/playground/readme.markdown

 # This Is Jeremy's Playground

-Just learning some Ruby, Sinatra, JavaScript and such.
+Just learning some Ruby, Sinatra, JavaScript and such so I can get good at this.